Measles (Rubeola) Immunization Requirement

 When do I submit my proof of measles immunity?

-Undergraduate Students are encouraged to submit documentation prior to their Alive session.
+Undergraduate Students are encouraged to submit documentation prior to New Coug Orientation.

 Graduate Students are encouraged to submit documentation prior to arriving on campus.

 What do I do if I have a measles registration hold?

 Students who have not turned in proof of measles immunity will have a hold placed on their student account and won’t be able to register for classes.

 If you have a measles registration hold, submit your proof of measles immunity as soon as possible.
 Complete the measles immunization form and send it along with copies of your records by email, mail or fax according to the instructions on the form.

 We will remove the hold on your account once we receive and process your documents.